ChanthMiao/ghc-wiki-mirror/nested-cpr/split-off-cpr.md

 # Why we should split off CPR analysis from the demand analyser

-This page collects some illustrative arguments.
+This page collects some illustrative arguments for !1427, which was ultimately merged.
 Here's the summary:

 ### Pro